This trail does not have any photos yet.

 Maplewood Segment (3.8 miles): To be constructed in 2024.

-Silent Lake Segment (8.1 miles): The most rugged section of the trail, the Silent Lake Segment starts in Maplewood State Park along 260th Ave and heads north, away from the Otter Tail Scenic Byway and into more rural terrain.
+Silent Lake Segment (8.1 miles): The most rugged section of the trail, the Silent Lake Segment starts in Maplewood State Park along 260th Ave and heads north, away from the Otter Trail Scenic Byway and into more rural terrain.
 This is considered the most challenging and hilly section of the trail.

 McDonald Lake Segment (5.8 miles): Picking up from Hwy 41, this trail is mostly straightforward and passes near West McDonald Lake and Big McDonald Lake in its nearly 6 miles route.

-Perham Segment (6.2 miles): The easternmost section of the trail starts where the McDonald Lake segment leaves off, along the Otter Tail Scenic Byway, skirting by Rusch Lake, Little McDonald Lake, Paul Lake and Ceynowa Lake and continuing along CSAH 34 until reaching Perham.
+Perham Segment (6.2 miles): The easternmost section of the trail starts where the McDonald Lake segment leaves off, along the Otter Trail Scenic Byway, skirting by Rusch Lake, Little McDonald Lake, Paul Lake and Ceynowa Lake and continuing along CSAH 34 until reaching Perham.

 Parking is available at three trail heads.
 Along the Silent Lake Segment, there is parking at the intersection of 415th St and Hwy 41, near the Blackboard restaurant.
 Along the McDonald Lake Segment, there is parking near where Paul M Osborn Rd. meets Old County Hwy 35 and further along Hwy 35 where the McDonald Lake Section meets the Perham section of the trail at Hwy 34.
 See TrailLink Map for more detailed directions.